rheilmayr/pygee_demo/README.md

-# Demo to be used in a Docker/GEE/Jupyter deployment
+# Demo of a Docker/GEE/Jupyter deployment